 Super-Efficient Equipment and Appliance Deployment (SEAD)

 The Super-Efficient Equipment and Appliance Deployment (SEAD) Initiative is a joint CEM Initiative / Energy Efficiency Hub task group that works to promote the manufacture, purchase, and use of energy-efficient appliances, lighting, and equipment worldwide.
+It is coordinated by the International Energy Agency.

 PRODUCT EFFICIENCY CALL TO ACTION